anchetaWern/anchetawern.github.io/source/_posts/2014-03-12-being-a-dark-matter-developer-must-be-nice.markdown

 ####Closing Thoughts

 Of course with anything there are downsides but I just wanted to focus on the positive side of being a Dark Matter Developer in this post.
 Cheers to all the Dark Matter Developer's out there!
 Even if you might not read this because you're always busy getting things done.

+###More on DMD's

+If you want to read more about Dark Matter Developers, Scott Hanselman wrote a pretty good post about it: [Dark Matter Developers: The Unseen 99%](http://www.hanselman.com/blog/DarkMatterDevelopersTheUnseen99.aspx).
+Another good one is Mat McLoughlin's: [Dark Matter Developer != Bad Developers](http://mat-mcloughlin.net/2013/11/26/dark-matter-developers-do-not-equal-bad-developers/#.VEGf_h_vYes).